 It's the frailty that returns again and again to the faithfulness of Christ to strengthen our hearts to be persistent when all attempts at consistency seem to fail.
 "Lord Jesus Christ, have mercy on us a sinner, and good God this mortification of the flesh is awfully difficult business, we need help."
 How can that not be our daily prayer every day we wake up?

-It's the frailty of that instant when we squeezed each other's hand tightly, because the Renaissance choral music we'd just witnessed at Duke Chapel was so beautiful we pressed into each other's flesh, as if to say, "We're in this beauty together."
+It's the frailty of that instant when we squeezed each other's hand tightly, because the Renaissance choral music we'd just witnessed at Duke Chapel was so beautiful we pressed into each other's flesh, as if to say, "We're in

 It's the frailty that reminds us that we could never stand a reasonable chance of flourishing in this marriage without the help of hundreds of friends, and of the myriad prayers of Christ and the Holy Spirit on our behalf.